MuscleMap/MuscleMap/README.md

 ## Planned MuscleMap Phases

-1. Develop a standardized acquisition protocol for whole-body quantitative MRI of muscle for the most common MR manufacturers.
+Step 1.
+Develop a standardized acquisition protocol for whole-body quantitative MRI of muscle for the most common MR manufacturers.

-2. Generate an open-source large (n≥1,000) annotated multi-site, multi-racial, and multi-ethnic heterogenous whole-body muscle MRI dataset across the lifespan using the standardized acquisition protocol.
+Step 2.
+Generate an open-source large (n≥1,000) annotated multi-site, multi-racial, and multi-ethnic heterogenous whole-body muscle MRI dataset across the lifespan using the standardized acquisition protocol.

-3. Create an open-source toolbox for the analysis of whole-body muscle morphometry and composition using the heterogenous whole-body muscle MRI dataset.
+Step 3.
+Create an open-source toolbox for the analysis of whole-body muscle morphometry and composition using the heterogenous whole-body muscle MRI dataset.

 ## Standardized Acquisition Protocol